bigos/qtools/README.md

     (define-widget main-window (QWidget)
       ())

 This `define-widget` form is syntactically equivalent to `defclass`.
 The only change is that the first argument in the superclass list is the Qt class to inherit from.

+The above is an example of widget subclassing.

 Now we'll want to add some things to display in the widget.

     (define-subwidget (main-window name) (q+:make-qlineedit main-window)
       (setf (q+:placeholder-text name) "Your name please."))

     (define-subwidget (main-window go) (q+:make-qpushbutton "Go!" main-window))

 This adds a QLineEdit widget called `name` to the `main-window` and sets its placeholder text to `"Your name please."`.
 The second form adds a button called `go` with a label of `"Go!"`.
 Simple stuff.

 The body of the `define-subwidget` form can contain any number of statements.
 By default, the symbols of all the other subwidgets and slots defined prior to the `define-subwidget` form are bound to their corresponding values.
 This is useful if you for example need to define a layout, as we will do now.

     (define-subwidget (main-window layout) (q+:make-qhboxlayout main-window)
       (q+:add-widget layout name)